ouya/docs/content-review-guidelines.md

 All games must function on a retail OUYA device, without modifications to hardware or software.

-The size of the initial Game’s download (the .apk file) should be 750MB or less.
+The size of the initial Game’s download (the .apk file) should be 1.2 GB or less.
 If a Game requires additional files or assets, they should be delivered via your own servers.

 Games should run in full-screen mode and be playable in 720p and 1080p (it is TV ya know).